College of Computer Studies

 Cultivated by such a creative environment, the College of Computer Studies is taking advantage of the incalculable amount of intellectual resources – the key to understanding the complexities of technology and society to meet the challenges of the 21st century.

-BS in Computer Science major in: AnimationVIEW COURSE
+B.S. in Computer Science Major in AnimationVIEW COURSE

-Associate in Information TechnologyVIEW COURSE
+Bachelor of Science in Information TechnologyVIEW COURSE

 Bachelor of Library and Information ScienceVIEW COURSE